kaivamannam/cs1302-calc/README.md

   methods using iteration and not some other method.
 If you do not use iteration, then all test case points are forfeit.

-* **(20 points) Expression Builder:** Your calculator needs to allow users to successfully build and evaluate complex, multi-operaton expressions in a text field by clicking on the buttons provided by the application.
-This will be graded based on at least twenty (20) test cases, each weighted equally, one of which is provided in the mockup image near the top of this project description.
+* **(30 points) Expression Builder:** Your calculator needs to allow users to successfully build and evaluate complex, multi-operaton expressions in a text field by clicking on the buttons provided by the application.
+This will be graded based on at least thirty (30) test cases, each weighted equally, one of which is provided in the mockup image near the top of this project description.

 * **Extra Credit 1 (5 points):** Add a "Help" menu to the menu bar.
 This menu